ministryofjustice/moj-frontend/docs/components/add-another.md

 eleventyNavigation:
   parent: Components
   key: Add another
-  excerpt: "Use this component when users need to add similar information a couple of times, such as several names for a single application."
+  excerpt: 'Use this component when users need to add similar information a couple of times, such as several names for a single application.'
 ---

 {% example "/examples/add-another", 664 %}

 ## When to use

 Use this component when users need to add similar information a couple of times, such as several names for a single application.